CianMRoche/AstroWiki/The Solar System/The Solar System - Questions.md

 Moon is receding at $~\sim 3-4\,\pu{cm yr^{-1}}$ Earth's rotation period is slowing at $\sim 1\,\pu{ms century^{-1}}$

 Eventually Earth-Moon orbit will be synchronous and the orbital period will be the same as Earth's rotation period.
-See also [[Exoplanets - Questions#11]]
+See also [[Exoplanets - Questions#11|this question]].

 From Megan's notes:
 ![[Earth_Moon_tidal_interaction.png]]